 State humanities councils are independent nonprofit 501(c)(3) organizations governed by volunteer boards of directors and staffed by humanities professionals.
 They operate, as designated by Congress, in each of the 50 states as well as in the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam, the Commonwealth of the Northern Mariana Islands, and American Samoa.
 The councils employ more than 500 staff members and engage over 1,000 board members.
 The first councils were founded in 1971 and the last, the Amerika Samoa Humanities Council, was founded in 1994.
 All but four councils were founded in the 1970s.

-Federal/State Partnership is a collaborative effort links a national federal agency with fifty-six independent 501(c)(3) nonprofit state and jurisdictional humanities councils and helps the National Endowment for the Humanities realize its two primary strategic goals of advancing knowledge and understanding of the humanities and increasing public awareness of, access to, and support for the humanities in the United States.
+Federal/State Partnership is a collaborative effort that links a national federal agency with the state and jurisdictional humanities councils.
+It helps the National Endowment for the Humanities realize its two primary strategic goals of advancing knowledge and understanding of the humanities and increasing public awareness of, access to, and support for the humanities in the United States.
 This partnership makes humanities education and lifelong learning readily available at the local level, uniquely tailored to local interests and needs and drawing upon local resources and experiences.